 Does tetracycline stain teeth in adults?

-Essentially, tetracycline staining is primarily observed in children; however, it may happen in adults as well.
+Essentially, tetracycline staining is primarily observed in children; however, it may occasionally happen in adults as well.
 When staining occurs in adults, it may be fully reversible.

 Does tetracycline cause tooth decay?